yveschris/discrete-event-solver/README.md

 I'm committed to this simulator to make sure that it will be a real computer network simulator and other types of simulators based on this discrete-event simulator.

 ## TO DO:
-1. to improve the server side's response performance
+1. to improve the server side's response performance (est. 2025 First quarter)
 2. https
 3. scaling law problem
 4. tcp capability